jceb/emmet.snippets/README.md

 # Features

-* Live generation of elements and id and class attributes
+* Live generation of tags and id and class attributes
 * Fully supported syntax elements: `>`, `+`, `^`, `#`, `*`, `$`
 * Proper indentation
+* Dynamic jumps to tags without children and attributes without values
+* First line of text is deleted automatically after the first jump
 * Reasonable amount of tests implemented

 # Usage